 This Micro-Project aims at:

-1) The main aim of bank management system in DBMS project is to keep record of customer transactions in the bank.
+1) The main aim of the bank management system in the DBMS project is to keep a record of customer transactions in the bank.

 2) We aim to demonstrate the use of create, read, update and delete MYSQL operations through this project.